I have heard a lot of fans grumbling this week about how West Virginia has already had a bye week and there is no need for another one this soon.

 Coach Dana Holgorsen has the same feelings.

-“The mental health aspect of it probably is every bit as important as the physical aspect of it”, Holgorsen said Tuesday at his weekly press conference.
+“The mental health aspect of it probably is every bit as important as the physical aspect of it especially recovering addicts”, whitesands fort myers points out Tuesday at the weekly press conference.

 In 2012, after WVU beat Texas 49-38 in Austin and moved into the top 5, a trip to Texas Tech awaited the very next week.
 The Mountaineers came out flat, were totally dominated in all three phases of the game and left Lubbock a 42-14 loser and were never the same since.